Area Rep: Bryce Mahoney email@example.com

 - No use of any intoxicating substances

 - Access is via Camp Hanes, 1225 Camp Hanes Road King, NC 27021

 - When you enter the camp - drive SLOWLY!
 Respect the camp facilities and other visitors.

-- From the lot, cross the field headed towards the cliff and ropes course and pick up the mountain trail with blue signs.
-Follow that up the hill and take a right at the trail sign when you come to it.
-Follow that along on old road bed for a short distance and then look for a trail that heads up and left (there should be flagging marking the turn).
+- From the gravel lot, cross Camp Hanes Road, hike the short gravel road to the end and the trailhead begins just left of the large blue water tank.
+The new trail is obvious and heads left and switchbacks up.
 Continue up that trail and it will take you to the cliff near the base of Stokes County Monkey Trial.
-Where the trail meets the first rock bands, there is a new trail that cuts right and skirts the base of the cliff.
+Where the trail meets the first rock bands, there is a trail that cuts right and skirts the base of the cliff.
 This trail takes you to the end of the climbing area near the route "Beer Bellies" and can be used to avoid the step across the open area in the cliff on the upper trail.
 The hike is fairly steep and takes about 30 minutes.